alifzulkifeli/firebase-firestore-01-app/README.md

 - function to upload image to bucket
 - there will be 3 callbacks

+1. the state of upload. can be use to make progress bar

 ```jsx
 const handleUpload = (e) => {
 	e.preventDefault();